cjdbarlow/papers/README.md

 # Papers

-This repo contains code and analysis for academic papers that I have contributed analysis for.
+This repository houses statistical code for published work where I was the primary analyst.
+It is provided in order increase transparency about the underlying methodology and lower the barrier to replication.
+It may also be educational.

-Source data may or may not be included, depending on the nature of the study.
-Simulation data may or may not be included (depending on the size of the files), but can be built from the included scripts.
-The repo is organised into a series of subfolders, listed by year, journal, and title.
-Further information on the reference can be found in the relevant subfolder.
+Real patient data is not included. *Simulation* data may or may not be included (depending on the size of the files), but can always be built from the included scripts.

+The repository is organised into a series of subfolders, each containing the standalone code for each paper.
+Work under review may be visible under a working title.
+Articles in-print are listed by year, journal, and title, with the full reference available in the relevant subfolder.